postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 1. After searching for the GitHub integration in Postman, select **Add Integration** next to **Backup a collection (custom domain)**.

-1. Along with your personal access token, enter your GitHub custom domain, then select **Authenticate Proceed**.
+1. Along with your personal access token, enter your GitHub custom domain, then select **Authenticate and Proceed**.

    <img alt="GitHub custom domain" src="https://assets.postman.com/postman-docs/integrations-github-custom-domain-pat.jpg" width="500px">